sumayiar/python-calculator/README.md

-Built a simple calculator in Python.
+Integrating my passion in math, I built a simple calculator in Python.